-Steps 5, 6 & 7: Baseline forecasts, post-model adjustments, reconciliation
+Steps 4, 5 & 6: Baseline forecasts, post-model adjustments, reconciliation

-Figure 5: Example: QGQPQLGH summer, POE50: Baseline forecast, post-model adjustments and reconciliation (final forecasts)
+Figure 5: Example: CBTS66A summer, POE50: Baseline forecast, post-model adjustments and reconciliation (final forecasts)

+Step 4.
+The navy blue dashed line shows the Baseline forecasts, which reflect the starting point and trend for the linear trend line (selected in the previous step).

 Step 5.
-The navy blue dashed line shows the Baseline forecasts, which reflect the starting point and trend for the cubic trend line (selected in the previous step).

-Step 6.
 The light blue line reflects the Baseline forecast adjusted for (1) block loads and transfers, (2) less post-model adjustments for future EE and (3) PV.
 This provides an unreconciled, non-coincident MD estimate.
-For this CP, the initial adjustment for block loads is a reduction in MD, though this is positive (an increase in MD) from 2018.
+For this CP, the initial adjustment for block loads is a reduction in MD.
 The adjustment for EE only reflects a deviation from the historical trend: in this case the EE trend is toward more energy efficiency, which reduces the future MD forecasts downward.
 The adjustment for PV reflects an estimate of the total contribution of PV to reducing future MD.
 The adjusted forecast will start lower than the historical actual MDs (simulated MDs), as the historical actual MDs have PV output added back (i.e. the forecast is not directly comparable to the historical given that under this methodology, adjustments for PV are now made before the simulations).
-This is illustrated in the stylised example in Figure 7.
-In summer the PV contribution for this CP is around 20MW, which reduces the forecasts down.
+This is illustrated in the stylised example in Figure 6.